 Editor's Note: Dakota County Commissioner Tom Egan represents Mendota Heights, Lilydale, Mendota and a portion of Eagan.
 He was elected to office in 2004 and is now serving his second four-year term.
 Egan writes regularly to Patch readers about county government.

 Recently, there has been a sharp increase in the amount of public interest in the Robert Street Transitway planning.
-Last year at this time, I reported that Dakota County had successfully applied to the Federal Transit Administration for and received $1.18 million in funding to cover the cost of what is known as an Alternative Analysis (AA) Study for the Robert Street Transitway.
+Last year at this time, I reported that Dakota County to the Federal Transit Administration for and received $1.18 million in funding to cover the cost of what is known as an Alternative Analysis (AA) Study for the Robert Street Transitway.

 The Transitway is proposed to travel from the Union Depot in St. Paul to Umore Park south of Rosemount.
 The Alternative Analysis requires that we study all the options for transit modes along this corridor.

 Because the Union Depot is located in Ramsey County, both Ramsey and Dakota counties have contributed matching funds for the analysis and have entered into a joint powers agreement for this effort.

 Staff and elected officials from all the communities in the greater Robert Street Corridor travelshed including Mendota Heights, Mendota, Lilydale and Eagan have been invited to participate in this process by serving on the Robert Street Transitway Steering Committee.

 Admittedly, the process faced a number of delays, but on June 21, 2012, the Steering Committee unanimously selected the consulting firm of Kimley-Horn and Associates, Inc. to facilitate this effort.

 A workshop to launch the alternative analysis was scheduled for Aug.
 2 and was well attended by staff and elected officials from Ramsey and Dakota counties and many of the communities in the greater Robert Street Corridor travelshed.
 Members of the public were also welcome.